V1p3rL0rd/ansible_mikrotik_backup/README.md

-This playbook offers a simple scenario for automating the creation of backups on Mikrotik routers.
+This playbook is a simple script for automating backups on Mikrotik routers.

 The script is executed in several stages: